 The tale begins back in the 1980s when Terry van Rhyn started a small design studio in Cape Town, which he later formed into Smith, Knox & van Rhyn.
-In 1993, Terry sold the agency to Young & Rubicam and, one day shortly afterwards, while recruiting for the developing business, he found a wooden crate of rather bizarre objects sitting on his desk.
+In 1993, Terry and his partners sold the agency to Young & Rubicam and, one day shortly afterwards, while recruiting for the developing business, he found a wooden crate of rather bizarre objects sitting on his desk.

 The crate contained a number of seemingly random tradesmen’s items such as ropes, spark plugs and spanners with a carved and ornate wooden horse packed carefully in the centre.
 It had been sent by aspiring young marketer Ruben Rens, fresh out of Law School and originally destined to become an attorney but who had fallen in love with the world of advertising.

 Intrigued, Terry arranged a meeting, Ruben got the job and so began a collaborative working relationship that has spanned 25 years, three continents and has seen them individually forge further successful independent agencies of their own before coming back together to pool their prodigious collective experience at Ashgrove.